spbenyamin-sketch/benesys-billing/OFFLINE_INSTALLATION_GUIDE.md

 ### Issue: "DATABASE_URL must be set" Error

-This means the `.env` file is not being found or loaded properly.

 **Windows Solution:**
-1. Verify `.env` file exists in your project root folder
+1. Verify `.env` file exists in your project root folder (NOT in a subfolder)
-2. Check file content:
+2. Check file content - should have exactly:
    ```
    DATABASE_URL=postgresql://postgres:YOUR_PASSWORD@localhost:5432/billing_system
    NODE_ENV=development
    ```
 3. Make sure `YOUR_PASSWORD` matches your PostgreSQL password (no quotes)
-4. **Use FINAL-START.bat** - it will auto-create .env if missing
+4. Use `FINAL-START.bat` - it will auto-create .env if missing
 5. Restart by running FINAL-START.bat again

 **Linux/macOS:**